 Here are the best practices in email design for maintaining brand consistency:

-- Brand colours and font: Use your brand’s primary color palette and typography across all emails.
+- Brand colours and font: Use your brand’s primary colour palette and typography across all emails.

 - Logo placement: Position your logo prominently (usually in the header).